-Besides being white and having sharp surfaces, puppy teeth and adult teeth are different in many ways for the simple fact that they were designed for different purposes.
-As the name implies, puppy teeth are present during puppyhood, and as the puppy grows, adult teeth replace them gradually over the course of several months.
-Knowing the difference between the two can help you detect early signs of trouble that may require veterinarian attention.
+Besides being white and having sharp surfaces, puppy canine teeth and adult canine teeth are different in many ways for the simple fact that they were designed for different purposes.
+As the name implies, puppy canine teeth are present during puppyhood, and as the puppy grows, adult teeth replace them gradually over the course of several months.
+Knowing the difference between puppy teeth vs dog teeth can help you detect early signs of trouble that may require veterinarian attention.

-As the dog's jaws become stronger and larger, puppy teeth are no longer adequate, and being brittle as they are, they certainly aren't meant to withstand the wear and tear associated with being a grown up, meat-eating dog.
-Although less sharp, adult dog teeth are sturdier and built to tear, puncture, chew and grind food into smaller parts that are easy to swallow.
+As the dog's jaws become stronger and larger, puppy teeth are no longer adequate.
+Being brittle as they are, they certainly aren't meant to withstand the wear and tear associated with being a grown up, meat-eating dog.
+Although less sharp, adult dog teeth are sturdier and built to tear, puncture, chew, and grind food into smaller parts that are easy to swallow.
 Additionally, adult dogs need those teeth for attack and defense purposes.
-Unlike the more delicate puppy teeth, adult teeth are purposely designed to last a lifetime.
+Unlike the more delicate puppy teeth, adult dog teeth are purposely designed to last a lifetime.

-Puppies are granted 28 baby teeth.
+Puppies are given 28 baby teeth.
 Because puppies will mostly nurse during their first weeks of life and won't eat much hard food, they won't need to grind much, which explains why they lack molars.
-They'll need molars, though, later on so they can crush bones.
-Most adult dogs have 42 teeth comprising two canines, six incisors, eight premolars and four molars in the upper jaw and two canines, six incisors, eight premolars and six molars in the lower one.
+They'll need molars, though, later on so they can crush bones and eat other hard foods.
+Most adult dogs have 42 teeth comprising two canines, six incisors, eight premolars and four molars in the upper jaw and two canines, six incisors, eight premolars and six molars in the lower one, confirms the AKC.

 Other than having different purposes, emerging at different times and coming in different numbers, puppy teeth and adult teeth look different, too.
 One of the most evident differences is size.
 Despite having very long roots compared to the overall size of the tooth, puppy teeth are considerably smaller than permanent teeth.
 When it comes to color, recently erupted permanent teeth have a brighter white color compared to their precursors.